iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

 the :ref:`RGB LED client reference table <rgb_led_message_table>`.

 The pertinent control parameters for RGB LED control are ``red``, ``green``, ``blue``, and ``update_color``.
-Each of the RGB parameters can be set, gotten, and saved, and can be an integer [0, 255] where 255 indicates a maximum intensity. ``update_color`` is a trigger mechanism that causes your module to command the LED with the intensities specified by the values in ``red``, ``green``, and ``blue``.
+Each of the RGB parameters can be set, gotten, and saved, and can be an integer [0, 255] where 255 indicates the maximum intensity. ``update_color`` is a trigger mechanism that causes your module to command the LED with the intensities specified by the values in ``red``, ``green``, and ``blue``.

-Suppose you wanted to set your LED to output a bright yellow light for 3 seconds, and then turn red only before turning off completely after another 3 seconds.
+Suppose you wanted your RGB LED to be bright yellow for 3 seconds, bright red for 3 seconds, and then turn off completely.
 We can do so using our :ref:`Python API <getting_started_python_api>`, as well as some additive color theory.

 .. image:: ../_static/manual_images/leds/additive_color.png

+As in the image above, to make yellow light, simply combine red and green.

 .. code-block:: python